Drawpie Explainers & tools

 How we verified this

-Every pick in this article is dated and drawn from Jim Cramer’s own broadcast segments and his subscription investing club’s published notes from late April through early July 2026 — with the marquee calls from June 30–July 2 — cross-checked against multiple recaps of those shows.
+Every pick in this article is dated and drawn from Jim Cramer’s own broadcast segments and his subscription investing club’s published notes from late April through early August 2026 — the July marquee calls from June 30–July 2, the newest batch from the CNBC lightning-round write-ups of 29 and 30 July and 3 August, where the quoted fragments come from CNBC’s own transcriptions.
 Stances are paraphrased with only very short direct fragments.
-The GE Vernova figures (price, year-to-date gain, earnings date, his charitable trust’s position) reflect early-July 2026 reporting.
+The July GE Vernova figures reflect early-July 2026 reporting and are left as first published; the second-quarter results are from the company’s 22 July release and the coverage of it, and the current prices and year-to-date figures are daily closes for 4 August 2026.
+He has made no dated call on GE Vernova since the print that we could find, so none is claimed.
 The skeptics’ side — inverse-tracking strategies and the short-lived “Inverse Cramer” ETF — is presented alongside his own stated philosophy.
 Prices and calls move daily; check the dates before acting on anything here.